stadust/demonlist-guidelines/220_eligibility/300_hacks.md

 Although the list team allows certain hacks for records on the list, a player *may not submit a record obtained using hacks* designed to __alter or bypass__ the gameplay in any way.
 This guideline includes but is not limited to Noclip, GDBot/XBot/YBot, Macros, and Speedhacks.
 Please refer to [this section](/guidelines/miscellaneous/#allowed-hacks) for a list of allowed hacks for records on the Demon List.

-It should be noted that, per the [framerate guidelines](/guidelines/eligibility/#fps) players are allowed to use the FPS bypass to change the in-game framerate in the middle of an attempt.
-However, except for the FPS bypass, players are **prohibited** from changing the state of allowed hacks after the start of an attempt if this change is intended to alter the difficulty of the level.
+It should be noted that, per the [framerate guidelines](/guidelines/eligibility/#fps) players are **no longer** allowed to use the FPS bypass to change the in-game framerate in the middle of an attempt.
+Players are also **prohibited** from changing the state of other allowed hacks after the start of an attempt if this change is intended to alter the difficulty of the level.

-Any records involving a player enabling or disabling allowed hacks to change the difficulty of the level will be rejected, and these decisions will be determined on a case by case basis.
+Any records involving a player enabling or disabling allowed hacks to change the difficulty of the level will be rejected!

 ## Player Bans